ClaireRoberts1403/LostInTheDark/README.md

 ## Deployment

+The game is deploy via git hub.
+To deploy I went to to settings from my repository landing page, I then scrolled down to github pages where I choose the master branch to deploy.
-The game is hosted through github pages.
-Purely for educational purposes.
+The game was then deployed through github pages and published at [https://claireroberts1403.github.io/LostInTheDark/].

 ## Credits